jsom1/jsom1.github.io/_walkthroughs/Cap.md

 - CAP_DAC_READ_SEARCH: This only bypass file and directory read/execute permission checks

 Thee are many capabilities in the command output, maybe one of them is the key to root!
 We also see *Bounding set* and *Ambient set*.
 From the article, they are part of the **capabilities sets**.
 With the **bounding set** (CapBnd in the output of Linpeas above), it is possible to restrict the capabilities a process may ever receive.
 Only capabilities that are present in this set will be allowed in the **inheritable set** (CapInh) and **permitted set** (CapPrm).
 The **ambient set** (CapAmb) applies to all non-SUID binaries without file capabilities.\\
-There are many different capabilities, such as:
+There are many different capabilities, such as Process capabilities, Binaries capabilities, User capabilities, ....

-1. Process capabilities (we can see them for a particular process by using the **status file** in the */proc* directory.
+Let's look at process capabilities (we can see them for a particular process by using the **status file** in the */proc* directory.
 For example *cat /proc/1234/status | grep Cap*).
 This command returns 5 lines that look like the following:

 - CapInh: 0000000000000000
 - CapPrm: 0000003fffffffff